Frequently Asked Questions (FAQ)

 Yes.
 However, the library serves the students and staffs at the NCTC and will make that a priority.
 The library staff will assist with information needs offsite when time allows.

 Where can I get older FWS technical reports and resource publications?

-The Conservation Library collection includes a number of older publications so please check the NCTC Library Catalog first.
+The Conservation Library collection includes a number of older publications so please check the Conservation Library Catalog (FWS) first.
 Check FWS Publications where you may discover that your much needed publication is available there.
 The next best source would include an interlibrary loan request to some of the USGS Science Center Libraries (with their superb FWS collections) and the Department of the Interior Library.

 The National Technical Information Service (NTIS) has a number of publications available for sale.

 Where can I send donations to the Library?

 Please submit a list of the materials you wish to donate.
 We will respond by checking off all items we would like to add to the library collection.
 Please send via email to firstname.lastname@example.org or mail to: